-(Re) Watching Micheal Mann’s disjointed supernatural film, The Keep I realised I wanted one thing from it – Mann’s original cut.
+(Re) Watching Michael Mann’s disjointed supernatural film, The Keep I realised I wanted one thing from it – Mann’s original cut.
 Apparently clocking in at 3 1/2 hours it was trimmed down to 2 by Paramount Pictures, who then cut another half hour out of it after some rough previews.

 It’s not like now.
-If Micheal Mann came to a studio and said he has a three hour genre epic (and honestly can we please get Mann to do another supernaturally themed film – PLEASE!) studios would snap it up.
+If Michael Mann came to a studio and said he has a three hour genre epic (and honestly can we please get Mann to do another supernaturally themed film – PLEASE!) studios would snap it up.
 In the early 80s, with only one previous feature film Thief under his belt Mann didn’t have the clout, or the recognition that he does today.

 Adapting the novel by F. Paul Wilson, the story is simple, and no doubt effective if screened as originally intended, and in Mann’s hands is incredibly dreamlike.